Mohammed-Nasif/Memory-Card-Game/README.md

 ---
 ### Instructions:

              - This Website is not responsive on all Screen Types so it's Recommended When you open it to adjust your Browser zoom Level Between (80%, 90%, 100%).
-It will looks nice when navBar shows all centered on the same line.

-	- If you want to run project locally please try to open the project with live server if it's available to load the style correctly.
+             - If you want to run project locally please try to open the project with live server if it's available to load the style and scripts correctly.

 ---

 ## Table of contents